flathub/org.DolphinEmu.dolphin-emu/README.md

 Dolphin offers three different methods to play your games using real Wii remotes.

-The most straightforward one is to pair the wii remote to your computer over bluetooth and use it in the same way you would any other bluetooth controller.
+The most straightforward one is to pair the Wii remote to your computer over Bluetooth and use it in the same way you would any other Bluetooth controller.
 However, connecting it this way prevents many features from working correctly and isn't recommended.

 In order to make full usage of your Wii remote you'll want to use one of the other two options: